Effortless smartphone tips for bloggers on the move

 Using your smartphone can help you tick off quite a few blog tasks, especially when you have some unexpected free time on your hands.
 Let me show you a few of my smartphone tips for bloggers on the move.

-How to manage to manage your blog from your smartphone
+How to manage your blog from your smartphone

 - Reading your recently published post on your smartphone will help you see it with fresh eyes.
-It's great to be able to log straight in to your blog app when spotting something you’d like to change.
+It’s great to be able to log straight in to your blog app if you spot something you want to change.